905timur/Reddit-Content-Cleaner/README.md

 This project is licensed under the MIT License.

 ## Changelog

+### Reddit Content Cleaner v1.1.0
+- Added progress bars using the tqdm library to show real-time progress during content removal operations
+- Added counters to show the total number of items processed and removed
+- Enhanced the user interface with clearer formatting and emojis
+- Added item counts at the beginning of operations to give users an estimate of how many items will be processed
+- Added a confirmation prompt when removing all posts to prevent accidental deletions
+- Added automatic detection and installation prompt for the tqdm library if it's not installed
+- Improved the config saving when toggling dry run mode
+- Added better summary statistics after operations complete
+- Updated version number to reflect the enhancements

 ### Reddit Content Cleaner v1.0.0 (Patch 042425)
 - Fixed all instances of content.sub to use the proper PRAW syntax